 The quality of the tool is exceptional.
 It weighs up to 9.6unces.
 It is a simple tool that does not come with complicated parts.
 The saw comes with a beautiful and well-shaped handle.
 That makes using the machine comfortable.

-The tension of the blade is easy to control, and the saw blade is easy to change.
-The saw is classified as a pull saw since it comes with a thin and delicate blade.
+The blade’s tension is easy to control, and the saw blade is easy to change.
+The saw is a pull saw since it comes with a thin and delicate blade.
 That makes it ideal for pull strokes.
 The saw blade is rotational.

 - Beautiful handle

 - High-quality tool

 It comes with a replaceable blade.
 That is considered costly by some users, but every saw blade must be replaced at some point.

 It is ideal for irregular cuts.
 The handle comes with a comfortable grip.
 It curves and runs through a wide range of materials.
 It cuts tiles and stones.
 It requires you to take your time to avoid mistakes.
 The cutting action is controllable.